Columbus Carrying a Concealed Weapon Lawyer

 Offenders must typically ensure these consequences for the rest of their lives – unless they can get their record sealed.

 Do you need a knowledgeable criminal defense attorney to help you fight to avoid the negative consequences of a gun crime conviction?
-Then please get in touch with Koenig & Owen, LLC, today.
+Then please get in touch with James D. Owen, LLC, today.
 Our team has been handling cases like yours for years and would be happy to assist you in any way we can.

 Defenses Against Concealed Carry Charges in the State of Ohio